timkley/tim-kleyersburg.de/articles/gitlab-to-github/index.md

 The whole concept of workflows, actions, steps is a little different than pipelines and jobs on GitLab.
 It's confusing at first to get the semantics right and I'm still searching for a way to trigger a step in a workflow manually after the first steps where successful.

 But: it gets easier with every project.
 After finishing the setup of my first Laravel project the transition of another project went smoothly.
 Much smoother than my second project on GitLab 😉.

+I've gotten much better at adapting to new circumstances lately.
+In many cases you can achieve the same, or even better, result if you change your point of view.
+You'll explorer new approaches from which you might benefit.
+So this may be a little philosophical, but: with every downside, every problem you solve comes an, maybee unseen, upside.

 ## Community and open source